 The most common thing hops are known for is giving beer its classic bitter flavor, but hops have many other uses as well.
 Pro-Tip: Hop is a phytoestrogen-containing plant meaning that it’s the plant version of estrogen.
 Those who are pregnant, have estrogen issues, and small children should use sparingly.

-• Skin Care – Hop is a great source of antioxidants making it a wonderful product to use in salves and scrubs.
-The antioxidants help your body fight against free radicals and give your skin a youthful glow.
-Hop also has anti-inflammatory qualities, so it can reduce redness and puffiness in skin.
+- Skin Care – Hops are a source of antioxidants that make it a wonderful product to use in salves and scrubs.
+(Source) The antioxidants may help your body fight against free radicals and give your skin a youthful glow.
+Hops also have anti-inflammatory qualities (Source), so it can reduce redness and puffiness in skin.

-• Hair Care – You may have heard the benefits of rinsing your hair in beer.
+- Hair Care – You may have heard the benefits of rinsing your hair in beer.
 While it’s true that beer will give your hair shine, you will also smell like beer.
 You can get the same benefits for your hair by making hop tea and rinsing your hair in it.
-Hop tea is also known to aid in curing dandruff.
+Hop tea may also alleviate dandruff.

-• Improves the Digestive System – Hops accelerate the body’s metabolism, which speeds up a sluggish digestive system.
+- Improves the Digestive System – Hops help accelerate the body’s metabolism (Source), which speeds up a sluggish digestive system.
 Since it’s considered a bitter plant, you can drink a small amount before a meal as an aperitif to get your digestion moving.

-• Relieves Anxiety – Anxiety is one of the biggest medical concerns facing people today.
+- Relieves Anxiety – Anxiety is one of the biggest medical concerns facing people today.
 The hop plant has sedative qualities, which makes it very useful in managing anxiety.
+(Source)

-• Pain Relief – Hops have some analgesic qualities which may help with chronic pain.
+- Pain Relief – Hops have analgesic qualities which may help with chronic pain.
+(Source)

-• Restlessness – Hops can treat nighttime restlessness, including restless leg syndrome.
+- Restlessness – Because hops can treat restlessness (Source), it may help with nighttime restlessness including restless leg syndrome.

-• Colds and Flu – Hops have antiviral and antibacterial properties, which make them very helpful during the cold and flu season.
+- Colds and Flu – Hops have antibacterial properties (Source) and are an antiviral herb, which make them very helpful during the cold and flu season.
+(Source)

-• Sleep Aid – Hops contain ingredients that have been found to influence serotonin production in the body, which makes you sleepier.
-When combined with valerian, it has amazing sleep benefits making it easier to fall asleep and stay asleep longer.
+- Sleep Aid – Hops contain ingredients that have been found to influence serotonin production in the body, which makes you sleepier.
+(Source) When combined with the valerian plant, it has amazing sleep benefits making it easier to fall asleep and stay asleep longer.
+(Source)

 Harvesting Hops